deinsoftware/toolbox/README.md

 }
 ```

-And send it as parameter on `DiskConfiguration` definition.
+And send it as a parameter on `DiskConfiguration` definition.

 ```csharp
 _disk = new DiskConfigurator(FileSystem.Default, new ConsoleNotificationSystem());